juanfgalindo/IEEE_R9_Industry_Ambassadors/README.md

 If you wish to download the results as a CSV file, locate the --- Download results as CSV --- section at the end of the code.
 Uncomment the lines within this block.
 Run the cell again.
 A file named ambassadors_scores.csv will be downloaded to your computer.
+To download the horizontal bar chart as a PNG image:
+Locate the --- NEW: Option to download the plot as a PNG image --- section at the end of the code.
+Uncomment the lines within this block.
+Run the cell again.
+A file named ambassador_scores_chart.png will be downloaded to your computer.
 Understanding the Horizontal Bar Chart
 After the score table, the program generates a horizontal bar chart titled "Ambassador Total Score Standings."